mwojtczak/LogProxy/README.md

 # LogProxy
-LogProxy is a tool for extracting logs and forwarding them to [QRadar](https://www.ibm.com/security/security-intelligence/qradar).
+LogProxy is a tool that analyses incoming requests of web applications and logs selected data to [QRadar](https://www.ibm.com/security/security-intelligence/qradar).

 LogProxy provides REST API enabling wide usage across all types of platforms.

-LogProxy is a dockerised service that can be deployed in a cloud using provided configuration.
+LogProxy is a dockerized service that can be deployed in a cloud using a provided configuration.

+## Architecture
+LogProxy consists of two main components: LogCollector and LogProxy.

+LogCollector is a Flask library that provides a decorator for extracting source IP address of incoming connections.
+Each IP address is then formatted as a log entry and passed to LogProxy using HTTP protocol.

+LogProxy is a dockerized application that connects to a private network of corresponding QRadar instance and forwards received logs to its TCP server.

 ## Test it locally
 To run LogProxy locally you need to install docker.